 Opening Paris Fashion Week was Dior, with designer Maria Grazia Chiuri opting to erect a cathedral for the event, sending models down a runway surrounded by Gothic stained-glass windows.

-Unlike Milan Fashion Week, Paris’ mood started off somber, with Dior enlisting 12 a capella singers to sing 19th-century Corsican mourning hymns as models walked the dark runway in kimono-inspired jackets and anoraks.
+Unlike Milan Fashion Week, Paris’ mood started off somber, with Dior enlisting 12 a cappella singers to sing 19th-century Corsican mourning hymns as models walked the dark runway in kimono-inspired jackets and anoraks.
 Speaking after the show, Grazia Chiuri said that the tone of the show was fit for “a depressing moment” in time.

-Ensuring the collection was practical for the slow-paced life we’re all currently living, Grazia Chiuri added more relaxed silhouettes to this season, including khaki trousers, oversized shirts, tie-die and maxi dresses.
+Ensuring the collection was practical for the slow-paced life we’re all currently living, Grazia Chiuri added more relaxed silhouettes to this season, including khaki trousers, oversized shirts, tie-dye and maxi dresses.
 Everything that can be comfortably worn at home, but with the hopes of taking it outside into the real world sometime soon.

 Inside the venue were just 350 guests, most of whom were French due to COVID travel restrictions, making the show just one-fifth of its usual size.
 But online told a different story: watching via live-stream were over 95 million people.